Named list with equal-length elements

-How to convert a list to a data frame in R
+How to Convert Lists to Data Frames in R

 my_list <- list(